SeskoDk/GAN-Pokemon/README.md

 The trained models can be found in the folder `trained_models`
 ### Generate images

-For generating new Pokèmon images, you can choose two modules.
+For generating new Pokèmon images, you can choose between two modules.
 **For single images**
 ```
 python -m generate_images